-Obesity is defined as having an excessive amount of body fat.
-Obesity is more than just a cosmetic concern, though.
-It increases your risk of diseases and health problems such as heart disease, diabetes and high blood pressure.
+Obesity is a complex disorder involving an excessive amount of body fat.
+Obesity isn't just a cosmetic concern.
+It increases your risk of diseases and health problems, such as heart disease, diabetes and high blood pressure.

 Being extremely obese means you are especially likely to have health problems related to your weight.

 The good news is that even modest weight loss can improve or prevent the health problems associated with obesity.
-You can usually lose weight through dietary changes, increased physical activity and behavior changes.
-In some cases, prescription medications or weight-loss surgery may be options.
+Dietary changes, increased physical activity and behavior changes can help you lose weight.
+Prescription medications and weight-loss surgery are additional options for treating obesity.

 - Sacks F, et al. Comparison of weight-loss diets with different compositions of fat, protein, and carbohydrates.
 New England Journal of Medicine.
 2009;360:859.

 - Moyer VA, et al. Screening for and management of obesity in adults: U.S. Preventive Services Task Force recommendation statement.
 Annals of Internal Medicine.
 2012;157:373.

 - Bray GA.
 Obesity in adults: Drug therapy. http://www.uptodate.com/home.
 Accessed March 9, 2015.

 - Greenberger NJ, et al. Treatment of obesity: The impact of bariatric surgery.
 In: Current Diagnosis & Treatment: Gastroenterology, Hepatology, & Endoscopy.
 2nd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
 Accessed March 9, 2015.

 - Nelson DW, et al. Analysis of obesity-related outcomes and bariatric failure rates with the duodenal switch vs. gastric bypass for morbid obesity.
 Archives of Surgery.
 2012;147:847.